 The trail is well-marked with “GardaTrek Low Loop” signposts.

-You need to be wearing the right clothing and take the proper gear when you go hiking in the mountains.
+You need to wear the right clothing and take the proper gear when you go hiking in the mountains.
 Even on relatively short easy outings make sure to take all you need so you don't run into trouble if things take an unexpected turn, for example a storm blows up or you have a sudden drop in energy levels.

 What should you take when you go on a hike?

-What you should have in your rucksack (for a day trip a 25/30L capacity should do):
+Your rucksack (for a day trip a 25/30L capacity should do) should contain:

-water canteen (1L)
+- water canteen (1L)

-snacks (e.g. mixed dried fruit or chocolate)
+- snacks (e.g. mixed dried fruit or chocolate)

-First aid kit
+- First aid kit

-change of t-shirt and socks (in a plastic bag)
+- change of t-shirt and socks (in a plastic bag)

-make sure to wear or at least bring a pair of long trousers
+- make sure to wear or at least bring a pair of long trousers

-whistle to attract attention in an emergency
+- whistle to attract attention in an emergency